 GAANN Ph.D. fellowships in infrastructure resilience

-The objective of our GAAAN program is to provide fellows with an enhanced graduate school experience that grants student autonomy, develops strong peer networks, and better prepares them for careers in academia.
-In addition to the usual degree requirements for the Ph.D. in civil & environmental engineering, the GAANN Fellows educational program will include the following additional elements.
+The objective of our GAAAN program is to provide Fellows with an enhanced graduate school experience that grants student autonomy, develops strong peer networks, and better prepares them for careers in academia.
+In addition to the usual degree requirements Ph.D. in civil & environmental engineering, GAANN Fellows educational program will include the following additional elements.

 - Fellows will develop a degree progression plan within the first year.
 Progress will be evaluated and the plan revised periodically.
 This approach encourages appropriate goal setting and self-accountability.
 Fellows will be encouraged to select a paper-based dissertation format.

-- Supervised teaching experience: Fellows will be required to enroll in ENGR 720: Teaching Undergraduate Engineering and Science and ENGR 721: Teaching Practicum (new course to be piloted in Spring 2021).
-After receiving this education, they will have the opportunity to co-teach with a faculty mentor as co-instructor of record for two semesters.
-It is expected that the fellow teach 10-20 percent of the classes, with continuous assessment and improvement throughout the semester.
+- Supervised teaching experience: Fellows will be required to enroll in ENGR 720: Teaching Undergraduate Engineering and Science, and ENGR 721: Teaching Practicum (new course to be piloted in Spring 2021).
+After receiving this education, they will have the opportunity to co-teach with a faculty mentor as Co-Instructor of Record for 2 semesters.
+It is expected that the Fellow teach 10-20% of the classes, with continuous assessment and improvement throughout the semester.